 Lightweight merino shirt

 • Leggings.
 Like my merino wool shirt, I never actually needed my Nike leggings as a warm hiking layer.
 On the handful of cold mornings, I just added my rain pants over my hiking shorts.
 That said, I probably still would have packed them.
 Having a warm bottom layer is worth the weight.
-I had plenty of other upper layers (puffy jacket, sun hoody, long-sleeve wool sleep top, and wind jacket) to choose from if the weather turned unexpectedly horrible on me.
-But, relying on just a pair of shorts and rain pants might be cutting it too close for comfort for me.
+I had plenty of other upper layers to choose from if the weather turned unexpectedly horrible on me.
+But, relying on just one pair of shorts and rain pants might be cutting it too close for comfort for me.
 Verdict: 👍

 A pair leggings are always worth having…just in case

 • Gloves & Beanie Hat.
-These items stayed tucked away in the pocket of my puffy jacket for the entire Colorado Trail.
-However, there was zero change I would have dared to leave them at home.
-It only takes one unexpected storm to come in (like this blizzard on the CDT on August 28th) to make you desperately wish you had a hat and gloves for your extremities.
-The weight is worth avoiding frostbite.
+These two warm items stayed tucked away in the pocket of my puffy jacket for the entire Colorado Trail.
+However, there was zero chance I would have dared to leave them at home.
+It only takes one unexpected storm to roll in (like this blizzard on the CDT in August) to make you desperately wish you had a hat and gloves for your extremities.
+Their weight is worth avoiding frostbite.
 Verdict: 👍

 MVP Gear on this Trail

 • Wind jacket.
 This one piece of gear is a total luxury item, but I found so many uses for my Patagonia Houdini wind jacket on the Colorado Trail.
 It was a great ultralight (3.5 oz) layer to protect from mosquito bites during summer evenings.
-It’s the perfect second layer on cooler mornings when you don’t want (or need) to wear a heavy rain jacket.
-It’s just the ideal ultralight mid-layer over my sun hoody, that’s significantly more convenient than carrying a heavy fleece or a Mellie.
+It’s the perfect second layer on cooler mornings when I didn’t want (or need) to wear a heavy rain jacket.
+It’s just the ideal ultralight mid-layer over my sun hoody, and it’s significantly more convenient than carrying a heavy fleece or a Mellie.
 Verdict: 👍

 Wearing my wind jacket on San Luis Peak (one of Colorado’s 14ers)